playermissile/scrolling_tutorial/index.rst

 All this test program does is create a display list and show a simple test pattern.
-There is nothing special about this display list, no scrolling bits set on any display list instructions; only the ``LMS`` instruction to set the initial memory location for the 22 lines of ANTIC Mode 4, and another ``LMS`` for the two lines of ANTIC mode 2 at the bottom.
-(These two lines will be used as a comparison when we add scrolling to this display list in the next section.)
+There is nothing special about this display list, no scrolling bits set on any display list instructions; only the ``LMS`` instruction to set the initial memory location for the 22 lines of ANTIC Mode 4 that will become the scrolling region in further examples, and another ``LMS`` for the two lines of ANTIC mode 2 at the bottom for non-scrolling status lines.

 .. code-block::